NevilPatel01/CityPulse/AI_usage_tracker.md

 # 8th Sept 2025
 - I have use claude to strcture .gitignore file in the root directory, and added files and folder manually.

+# 9th Sept 2025
+- I have use claude for generating JEST test cases to test the authentication middleware.